 A down jacket is lightweight and compact.
 You can easily put it in your bag when you get too hot, or take it out to wear so that you don’t get cold after an outdoor activity.

-For jogging, snowshoeing or other moderate to high-intensity activities.
+A synthetic winter jacket works well for jogging, snowshoeing or other moderate to high-intensity activities.
 Synthetic materials stay warm even when slightly compressed between your body and shell (outer layer).

 Synthetic is easy to maintain—in hot or cold weather, lay it out in the sun for an hour and you’re done!

-Fill a water bottle with boiling water.
+For down, wearing your coat helps dry it slowly but surely.
+To accelerate the process, fill a water bottle with boiling water.
 Be careful not to burn yourself!
-Make sure the lid is closed tighly and roll it over your jacket.
+Make sure the lid is closed tightly and roll it over your jacket.
 You’ll immediately see steam rising from the jacket.
 Do this for a few minutes.
-It also works on your down-filled sleeping bag!
+It also works on your down-filled sleeping bag.